alrico88/demtools/README.md

  - The UTM zone.
  - The width and height in samples.
- - The corner coordinates (in UTM).
+ - The corner coordinates (in UTM, as easting/northing pairs).
- - Minimum and maximum elevations,
+ - Minimum and maximum elevations.
  - The spatial resolutions.

 ## Author